 TSB# 18-NA-355 directs the dealership to test with a Pico-Scope for proper diagnostic frequency and if found to flush and replace the Transmission Fluid with the newest Synth LV ATF HP (Blue Label) Fluid.

 What is a Pico-Scope I hear you ask?

 Well, it’s a PC Oscilloscope used to measure and test virtually all of the electronic components and circuitry found in most modern vehicles.

-Also inspect your tires for uneven wear.
+Also, inspect your tires for uneven wear.
 If your tires have uneven wear on the inside and outside edges that is usually another tell-tale sign.
-Check the tie-rod by lifting the vehicle and shaking it and listening for knocks and metallic noises.
+Check the tie-rod by lifting the vehicle, shaking it, and listening for knocks and metallic noises.

 Make sure you get the wheels aligned again to get the maximum life out of the new tires.

 Also don’t forget to rotate the tires with every oil change or every 6 months.

 Below is a list of other potential causes of shudders and vibrations.

 - Loose wheel nuts

 Chev Colorado User Experiences